Approaching a Bristol model

 \section{Introduction}

 Mathematicians love classifications.
 We enjoy classifying objects into different categories, and for a good reason.
-Classifications teach us about abstract properties, and help us deepen our understanding of various objects and theories.
+Classifications teach us about abstract properties and help us deepen our understanding of various objects and theories.

 Set theorists are generally interested in models of set theory.
-If $V$ satisfies $\ZFC$, we want to classify models of set theory which lie between $V$ and some generic extension, $V[G]$.
+If $V$ satisfies $\ZFC$, we want to classify models of set theory which lie between $V$ and some generic extension,\footnote{The term ``generic'' will always mean ``set-generic''.} $V[G]$.
 In the case where ``set theory'' is understood as $\ZFC$, Vop\v{e}nka's theorem tells us exactly what the intermediate models are: they are generic extensions given by subforcings of the forcing which is used to introduce $G$ over $V$.

-On the other hand, when we are interested in classifying arbitrary models of $\ZF$, instead, even if we assume that $V$ satisfied $\ZFC$, the task becomes significantly harder, and dare we say, nigh impossible.
+On the other hand, when we are interested in classifying arbitrary intermediate models of $\ZF$, instead, even if we assume that $V$ satisfied $\ZFC$, the task becomes significantly harder, and dare we say, nigh impossible.
 For a start, a generic extension of a model of $\ZFC$ cannot be a model of $\ZF+\lnot\AC$.
-One might be inclined to say that such intermediate extension would still be a symmetric extension, which is a type of inner model of a generic extension defined using automorphisms of the forcing.
+One might be inclined to say that such intermediate extension would still be a \textit{symmetric extension}, which is a type of inner model of a generic extension defined using automorphisms of the forcing.
 While this is true under some additional conditions on the intermediate model, it turns out that if $M$ is an intermediate model between $V$ and $V[G]$, even if $M$ is a symmetric extension of $V$, it might not be given by any forcing even remotely related to the one for which $G$ was generic.